 In this guide, we’ve highlighted 9 essential questions that should be at the top of your list.
 Including:

-This question is likely to be answered by product manager’s.
-You should look to get an idea on how well the software is tested for usability.
+This question is likely to be answered by a product manager.
+You should look to get an idea of how well the software is tested for usability.
 The answer should include terms like internal user testing, beta testing by customers and external testing.

-Products (i.e. asset management software) is the core aspect for you, so the development team should be stable and strong.
-At minimum the answer should be more than five developers.
+Products (i.e. Asset Management Software) is the core aspect for you, so the development team should be stable and strong.
+At a minimum, the answer should be more than five developers.

 Continuing with the product theme, quality testing of your asset management software is very critical.
 The most important testing should be around data integrity and security.

 5. Do You Do Asset Audits?

 Particularly for physical assets and in industries where there are regulatory parameters, auditing assets is done every six months.
 Most small businesses do not have the resources, time and capabilities to undertake asset audits.
 It is good to know upfront if you can get the service from your software provider.